 Paola, what are your favorite color recommendations from X brand?

-And so I thought this would make an excellent topic to put into the record of this Japanese Gel Series..
+And so, I thought this would make an excellent topic to put into the record of this Japanese Gel Series..
 And I’m going to be throwing in 5 of my favorite must-buy color recommendations, not just from 1 brand but from 4 that I’m very familiar with.
 Leafgel, Kokoist, and Vetro!

 Let’s get started!

 We can also generally call it soft potted gel systems, soft gel soakable formulas in pots, in even more descriptive words.
-And I usually do prefer this term as I can also include Bio Sculpture into the mix as they were definitely the inventors of this type of gel system.
+And I usually do prefer this term as I can also include Bio Sculpture into the mix as they were the inventors of this type of gel system.

 Oh!
 And one last thing!
 Just super curious because I was also debating this with a bestie of mine… when you choose your colors, do you go by gel color names or gel color numbers?
-I didn’t even think this was a topic of conversation until we popped this question in a chat, and saw like a 50/50 split among students.
+I didn’t even think this was a topic of conversation until we popped this question in a chat and saw a 50/50 split among students.
 Then, I really gave it some thought, and I was like shoot I guess I go by more gel number!
-SO … I’m still curious…let me know in the comments section What do you prefer?
+SO … I’m still curious…let me know in the comments section.
+What do you prefer?
 Number or name??